benhalverson/react-chatroom-ui/README.md

+#Reactn

-Reactn - A React and Socket.io based chat app by Ben Halverson
+## A React and Socket.io based chat app by Ben Halverson

 ## Front-end
 - react.js